Club Leader Resources

 Acquittal Requirement:

-Special Program and Event Grants (SPEGs) – APPLICATIONS OPEN
+Special Program and Event Grants (SPEGs) – APPLICATIONS FOR ROUND 2 OPEN NOW

-SPEG is not available to political Clubs, Clubs with incomplete affiliation or new Clubs.
+SPEG is not available to Political Clubs or Clubs with incomplete affiliations.

 Key Details/Application Requirements: